 Unfortunately the change doesn't change the line in question.
 I only had a few items in so I removed the app completely and installed using the updated installer but the path still includes htdocs.

-#6 Updated by cpg about 12 years ago
+#6 Updated by cpg over 13 years ago

 done. close if you agree, otherwise assign it back to me.